Overview

 Effects of geographic isolation on plant populations

-Species are not equivalent in their abilities to colonise and maintain populations on islands or habitat islands because of differences in life form, dispersal ability, physiological tolerance to environmental stressors, demographic performance and evolutionary history.
-Departing from predictions of extended equilibrium theory of biogeography, we are investigating the effects of habitat size, heterogeneity and geographic isolation on patterns of intra- and interspecific diversity in oceanic islands and different types of ecological island on the mainland, and we test for environmental and evolutionary drivers of long-term demographic performance in isolated populations.
+Species are not equivalent in their abilities to colonise and maintain populations on islands or habitat islands.
+Departing from predictions of metapopulation theory and extended equilibrium theory of biogeography, I am investigating the ecological and evolutionary drivers of long-term demographic performance in isolated and peripheral populations.

 Projects